-There was little evidence of significant bioaccumulation of aluminium downstream of the Utuhina Stream alum diffuser, and total aluminium concentrations were low in tissues from both species (Figs. 6 & 7).
+There was some evidence of aluminium bioaccumulation downstream of the Utuhina Stream alum diffuser, but total aluminium concentrations were low in tissues from both species (Figs. 8 & 9).
 Concentrations of aluminium in the tissues of koura and common bully are highly consistent across years with higher aluminium in the hepatopancreas and liver of koura and common bully, respectively, than in the flesh.
-Because the gills are a major site of aluminium accumulation in fish, particularly at pH values below 6.5, Ling & Brijs (2009) recommended that the gills of common bully should be analysed for comparison with other tissues and this was done in the 2011 assessment and repeated in 2012 for both common bully and koura.
-Aluminium concentrations were higher in gill tissue than other tissues at all sites and there was some evidence of higher aluminium in the gills of both common bully and koura downstream of the alum diffuser (site 2) that declined slightly at the farthest downstream site (site 3), but the increased aluminium accumulation on gills is not thought to be detrimental and clearly does not translate to greater bioaccumulation of aluminium in other tissues.
+Because the gills are a major site of aluminium accumulation in fish, particularly at pH values below 6.5, Ling & Brijs (2009) recommended that the gills of common bully should be analysed for comparison with other tissues and this was done in the 2011 assessment and repeated in 2012 and 2013 for both common bully and koura.
+Aluminium concentrations were higher in gill tissue than other tissues at all sites and there was evidence of higher aluminium in the gills and liver of common bully and the gills and hepatopancreas of koura downstream of the alum diffuser (sites 2 and 3), however, all animals appeared healthy and unaffected by these relatively low tissue aluminium levels.

 It is possible that comparisons of aluminium accumulation between sites may be compromised by the movement of bully and koura within the stream, however, adult common bully and koura are more likely to be locally resident than would be the case for juveniles.
 There are no studies of aluminium depuration from fish or crayfish internal organs, but fish gills can depurate aluminium within 2 days of removal from exposure (Allin & Wilson 2000).
-If the internal half-life for aluminium is short enough then movement between sites would have to be rapid and regular to eliminate intersite comparisons.
+If the internal half-life for aluminium is short enough then movement between sites would have to be rapid and regular to eliminate inter-site comparisons.
 The slightly elevated gill aluminium concentrations in common bully and koura downstream of the alum diffuser suggests that these species are locally resident rather than highly mobile and therefore tolerant of the instream alum plume.